kamaldeen91/qsp-modeling-with-python/README.md

 #### Windows
 Clone this repository and install the pqsp package using:
-`pip install -e /path/to/script/folder` in the command line - allowing users to run code in different folder and using preferred IDE. :+1:
+`pip install -e /path/to/script/folder` in the command line OR navigate to the folder path in the terminal window and install pqsp using: `python setup.py install`

+- allowing users to run code in different folder and using preferred IDE. :+1:

 #### Mac OS
 Navigate to the folder path in the terminal window and install pqsp using: `python setup.py install`